A b s t r a c t e d L a n d s c a p e O i l P a i n t i n g s

-Sullivan's recent month-long residency at the Vermont Studio Center enabled her time to explore ways to
+In 2016 Sullivan's month-long residency at the Vermont Studio Center, close to where she began her geography, enabled her time to

-combine her early geography education and love of rocks and is currently working on a series of quarry and map
+explore ways to combine her early geography education and love of rocks and is currently working on a series of quarry and map oriented themed paintings and a new "Farm To Table" series.

-Christine currently resides in the Finger Lakes Region of NY and in Northeastern Florida in the winter months and still spends considerable time digging for clams on Cape Cod.
+Christine has studios in the Finger Lakes Region of NY and in Northeastern Florida and still spends considerable time digging for clams on Cape Cod.
+Her works are in private collections across the USA, Canada and in Europe.

 About the Artist...

-Christine grew up in a rural village outside of Syracuse, NY and decided in the second grade, while building and designing ceramic ash trays for her mother during a time when art in public schools was mandatory, that she wanted to become an art teacher.
-She took several studio courses in college concentrating on silk screen printmaking and overlapped a degree in physical geography finding it the perfect balance to her love of the land.
-Upon graduation there were few teaching positions available and she decided to take a job as a graphic artist and cartographer while living on Cape Cod.
-This one decision set her on a path in business where she eventually spent several years in the fast-paced world of cable television branding and marketing and rising up the proverbial corporate ladder.
-Then in 2009 she walked away from it all giving way to a promise she made to herself years ago - to live a more authentic and creative life.
+Christine grew up in a rural village outside of Syracuse, NY and decided, while in the second grade and a time when art in public schools was mandatory, that she wanted to become an art teacher.
+She took several studio courses in college, concentrating on drawing and silk screen printmaking, and overlapped a degree in physical geography finding it the perfect balance to her love of the land.
+Upon graduation, as there were few teaching positions available, she decided to take a job as a graphic artist and cartographer for a small map making company on Cape Cod, her home away from home.
+This one decision set her on a path in business where she spent several years in the fast-paced world of advertising and marketing.
+While she painted during these years, mainly in large abstract watercolors, the tension between the long hours at the office and her yearning to spend more time with her family and her art was building and in 2009 she walked away

 Christine is an American landscape painter (b.
 1957 Syracuse, NY).
 Her degree in physical geography and studio art from Plymouth State University (NH) supplied her with a unique and heightened appreciation for New England landforms.
 Prior to becoming a full time painter she had a varied and successful business life.
 After college Sullivan wanted to remain at her summer residence of Cape Cod and landed a job as a cartographer with the Butterworth Map Company.
-Here she also learned the graphic arts and publishing business but the winters were harsh and she later moved back to her hometown of Fayetteville, NY and took a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation.
-She quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
+Here she also learned the graphic arts and publishing business but the winters were harsh and she later moved back to her hometown of Fayetteville, NY and worked as Chief Cartographer for a larger map-making company, Marshall Penn-York.
+She then transitioned into advertising, starting with a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation where she quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
 Concurrently her personal life was expanding as she and her husband, Jim, had a beautiful baby girl in 1991.
 Christine, now working long hours in the office as Creative Director and even more hours as a new mom, found the perfect release - painting.
 Her watercolors, once inspired by the works of Andrew Wyeth, were now leaning to a more abstract approach and soon a unique style emerged and she began showing and selling her work.

 Christine also decided to leave her watercolors behind and ventured head-on into contemporary oil painting under the guidance of John J.J.
 Graham at his Hollingsworth Gallery / SECCA School of Art (Southeast Coalition of Contemporary Artists) in Palm Coast, FL.
 It was here that J.J.‘s passion for the abstract expressionists took hold and she spent an entire year experimenting with various techniques, mediums and tools while studying the works of the masters and committed to painting daily.
 She began hoarding books on her favorite artists - first it was Wolf Kahn for his color work, Helen Frankenthaler for her almost watercolor-like oils and Milton Avery for his soft approach.
 Graham also introduced her to the California painters - mainly David Park and Richard Diebenkorn - and an exciting handful of others including Lucein Freud, Emil Bischoff and Frank Auerbach.
 But when she was able to see and study these painters' works in person at Art Basel/Art Miami she became truly inspired and determined to elevate her game.